stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 thirsting for vengeance against the little mortals that had denied it its sport…

-###

 ### XVIII.
 Fire and Tears

-… but then it was gone.
+…but then it was gone.
 Everything was suddenly moving again.
 Light poured back in—firelight, Julia realised.
 The desk and the book case were already consumed in flame, hungrily sweeping across the dry wood of the shelves and devouring the artifacts that Peter Petherham had so painstakingly collected.

 Suddenly William was next to her, scooping Georgie up with one arm.
 With his other, he shook her, breaking the paralysis that had settled over her.